luizbgomide/sovereign/feats.md

 ### Level 1

-Gain Punch as a bonus skill.
-Your unarmed attacks become more dangerous as your Punch skill increases.
+Gain Brawl as a bonus skill.
+Your unarmed attacks become more dangerous as your Brawl skill increases.
 At level 0, they do 1d6 damage.
 At level 1, they do 1d8 damage.
 At level 2 they do 1d10, level 3 does 1d12, and level 4 does 1d12+1.
-At Punch-1 or better, they have the Shock quality equal to your Punch skill against AC 15 or less.
+At Brawl-1 or better, they have the Shock quality equal to your Brawl skill against AC 15 or less.

 ### Level 2

-Even on a miss with a Punch attack, you do an unmodified 1d6 damage, plus any Shock that the blow might inflict on the target.
+Even on a miss with a Brawl attack, you do an unmodified 1d6 damage, plus any Shock that the blow might inflict on the target.

 ## Valiant Defender ⚔️